Introduction

 - Anti-amyloid therapy monitoring

-- Vizamyl's FDA-cleared label for quantitative SUVR/Centiloid tracking makes it uniquely defensible when you want to measure plaque reduction over time.
+- Vizamyl's FDA-cleared label for quantitative SUVR/Centiloid tracking makes it uniquely defensible for measuring plaque reduction over time.

-- Example: A patient on donanemab with a “stop if Centiloid <20†protocol - Vizamyl provides the objective metric with on-label language that payors prefer.
+- Example: A patient on donanemab with a "stop if Centiloid <20" protocol - Vizamyl provides the objective metric with on-label language preferred by payors.

 - Baseline and repeat scans

-- For new patients starting lecanemab or aducanumab with an expected multi-year plan, you want reliable serial comparison with robust quantification.
+- For new patients starting lecanemab or aducanumab with an expected multi-year plan, reliable serial comparison with robust quantification is desired.

-- Vizamyl supports a standardized Centiloid pipeline (e.g., MIMneuro or CortexID) that ensures repeatability.
+- Vizamyl supports a standardized Centiloid pipeline (e.g., MIMneuro or CortexID) ensuring repeatability.

 - Research settings

-- Vizamyl is PiB-analog based - so if you're contributing data to multi-center trials that use PiB as a reference standard, flutemetamol harmonizes well.
+- Vizamyl is PiB-analog based - harmonizing with multi-center trials using PiB as a reference standard.

-- Also useful if you're contributing data to the Centiloid Project or Down syndrome amyloid studies.
+- Also useful for contributing data to the Centiloid Project or Down syndrome amyloid studies.

 - Complex or borderline scans

-- For patients with significant brain atrophy, high white matter signal can make a purely visual read challenging.
-Vizamyl's quantification helps resolve “equivocal†scans.
+- For patients with significant brain atrophy, high white matter signal can complicate visual reads.
+Vizamyl's quantification helps resolve "equivocal" scans.

-- Especially true if you're in a center with trained readers who are comfortable using color scale images.
+- Especially true in centers with trained readers comfortable using color scale images.

 Practical Tips for Clinics